l3atbc/jsPsych/docs/markdown_docs/plugins/jspsych-survey-multi-choice.md

         questions: page_1_questions,
         options: [page_1_options, page_2_options],  // need one scale for every question on a page
-        required: [true, false]   // set whether questions are required };
+        required: [true, false]   // set whether questions are required
+        correct: [""] // no feedback on this trial.
+    };

     var multi_choice_block_horizontal = {